Skip to main content

 Choose Newrest Funerals For Your Direct Cremation

-At Newrest Funerals, we realise a direct cremation isn’t for everyone.
-We can assist you with a simple funeral service, with our compassionate team guiding you through the process so that you can make an informed decision on the best send off for your loved one.
+At Newrest Funerals, we realize a direct cremation isn’t for everyone.
+We can assist you with a simple funeral or cremation service, with our compassionate team providing support and guidance throughout the process so that you can make an informed decision on the best send off for your loved one.

 Call us today to see how we can assist you – 0800 111 4971.